30 September 2022

 Customer reference programmes will soon reach their 30th anniversary: join us in time for the celebrations

-Our customer advocacy history
+A customer reference history

 Of course, for bid responses, award submissions, annual reports, and so on, one will always need reference customers.
-But there are many ways to improve return on investment.
-First, as indicated above, be more selective and make use elsewhere of the people and budget saved.
+But there are lots of ways to improve return on investment.
+First, be more selective and make use elsewhere of the people and budget saved.
 Second, improve your run rate.
 Not every company wants the expense of full-time bid managers.
 Aside from salaries and overheads, there’s not always enough regular work to keep them busy.
 We can help with professional bid support.
 Our people have solid track records; they know what works for top quality tenders.

-The third is concentrate on taking advantage of your competitors’ weaknesses, especially if you’re attempting to enter their territories.
+Third, concentrate on taking advantage of competitors’ weaknesses, especially if you’re attempting to enter their territories.
 Having lots of domestic stories doesn’t really cut the mustard when you’re trying to build a market presence elsewhere.
 But using agencies that charge for local office overheads can be a very expensive way of working.

 On the other hand, we’re represented worldwide without the need for rented real estate.
 Our people can work one week on a video in Canada and a podcast in the UK, the next on a value proposition in India and a case study in Latin America, and then finish the month on an eastern European assignment.

 Try doing it our way

 Like many things in marketing the most powerful tool is common sense.
 Running a customer reference programme really ain’t rocket science, although plenty of agencies would like to argue otherwise to justify higher fees.
-Here are the essentials.
+Here are the essentials: